mwat56/sessions/README.md

 		// this value should probably come from some config file
 		// or commandline option.

-		pageHandler := http.NewServeMux() // or you own page handling provider pageHandler.HandleFunc("/", myHandler) // dito
+		pageHandler := http.NewServeMux() // or your own page handling provider pageHandler.HandleFunc("/", myHandler) // dito

 		server := http.Server{